Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Choosing the Locally Conserved Quantities

-For each of these operators $\Phi_i(x)$, we compute the mode-expanded form of $\tilde{H}^{(i)} = \left(\frac{\ell}{2\pi}\right)^{\Delta_i - 1}H^{(i)}$, where $\Delta_i$ is the conformal dimension of $\Phi_i(x)$, and so $\tilde{H}^{(i)}$ is the form of the corresponding integral where we have removed the dependence on system size $\ell$.
-The mode-expanded forms of the $\tilde{H}^{(i)}$ can be found in Table \ref{table:modereps} of Appendix \ref{sec:details}.
-Using the mode-expanded forms for the $\tilde{H}^{(i)}$, $H_{\text{entanglement}}$ of \eqref{eq:lincomb} is diagonalized on the space of descendant states of each of the $k+1$ CFT primary states, as described in Appendix \ref{sec:details}.
-For each primary state, this gives a method for finding the corrections to the spectrum of the corresponding sector of the CFT in terms of the set of parameters $\{\beta_i\}$ of \eqref{eq:lincomb}.
-As can be seen from Table \ref{table:operators}, this will give 4 free parameters $\beta_i$ for the $SU(2)_1$ case and 11 free parameters $\beta_i$ for the $SU(2)_2$ case.
-To test the ability of this method to fit the RSES data, we use ordinary least-squares to find the set of parameters that lead to corrections that best fit the numerical data.
-Details on the fitting procedure are found in Appendix \ref{sec:fitting}.
-The results of this fitting procedure are shown for a number of data sets in the plots below in the next section.
-Precise values of the parameters and statistics of individual fits are found in Tables \ref{table:su21fitparams} and \ref{table:su22fitparams} of Appendix \ref{sec:parameters}.
+For each of these operators $\Phi_i(x)$, we compute the mode-expanded form of the system size $\ell$-independent integral $\tilde{H}^{(i)}$.
+(Recall that $\tilde{H}^{(i)} = \left(\frac{\ell}{2\pi}\right)^{\Delta_i - 1}H^{(i)}$, where $\Delta_i$ is the conformal dimension of $\Phi_i(x)$.)
+The mode-expanded forms of the $\tilde{H}^{(i)}$ can be found in Table \ref{table:modereps} of Appendix \ref{app:details}.
+Using the mode-expanded forms for the $\tilde{H}^{(i)}$, $H_{\text{entanglement}}$ of Eq.~\eqref{eq:lincomb} is diagonalized on the space of descendant states of each of the $k+1$ CFT primary states of $\rm{SU}(2)_k$, a description also found in Appendix \ref{app:details}.
+For each primary state, this gives a method for finding the entanglement spectrum of the corresponding sector of the CFT in terms of the set of parameters $\{\beta_i\}$ of Eq.~\eqref{eq:lincomb}.
+As can be seen from Table \ref{table:operators}, this will give 4 free parameters $\beta_i$ for the $\rm{SU}(2)_1$ case and 11 free parameters $\beta_i$ for the $\rm{SU}(2)_2$ case.
+To test the ability of this method to fit the RSES data, we use a least-squares method to find the set of parameters that lead to splittings that best fit the numerical data.
+Details on the fitting procedure are found in Appendix \ref{app:fitting}.
+The results of this fitting procedure are shown for a number of data sets in the plots of the next section.
+Precise values of the parameters and statistics of individual fits are found in Tables \ref{table:su21fitparams} and \ref{table:su22fitparams} of Appendix \ref{app:parameters}.